ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   CPU.
 This needs to be enabled for revision r0p1 of the CPU and is fixed in r0p2.

+- ``ERRATA_V3_3864536``: This applies errata 3864536 workaround to Neoverse-V3
+  CPU.
+This needs to be enabled for revisions r0p0, r0p1 and r0p2 of the CPU and is still open.

 For Cortex-A710, the following errata build flags are defined :

 -  ``ERRATA_A710_1901946``: This applies errata 1901946 workaround to